Sha (Cyrillic): History

+Usage

+Sha is used in the alphabets of all Slavic languages using a Cyrillic alphabet, and of most non-Slavic languages which use a Cyrillic alphabet.
+The position in the alphabet and the sound represented by the letter vary from language to language.

 Use in mathematics

 The Cyrillic letter Ш is internationally used in mathematics for several concepts:

 In algebraic geometry, the Tate–Shafarevich group of an Abelian variety A over a field K is denoted Ш(A/K), a notation first suggested by J. W. S. Cassels.
 (Previously it had been denoted TS.)
 Presumably the choice comes from the first letter of Шафаре́вич = Shafarevich.

 In a different mathematical context, some authors allude to the shape of the letter Sha when they use the term Shah function for what is otherwise called a Dirac comb.

 The shuffle product is often denoted by ш.